Want to save this recipe?

 What’s on the Fall Treat Board?

 You could also add mandarin oranges and apple slices, with bowls of caramel dip and pumpkin butter for dipping.
-Not only do these flavors scream fall, but they also add freshness and visual appeal to the board.
-For extra texture, you can also include seasonal produce like crisp apples, green apples, or dried fruit.
+Not only do these flavors exude a sense of fall, but they also bring freshness and visual appeal to the board.
+For added texture, you can also incorporate seasonal produce, such as crisp apples, green apples, or dried fruit.

 a fall treat board